Is your website mobile optimised or just mobile-friendly?

 3. Optimise your speed and reduce errors

-With the mobile-first algorithm, site speed will be more important than ever before.
+With Google’s mobile algorithm coming into play as of July 2022, site speed will be more important than ever before.

 According to Google, 53% of mobile users will leave a website if it takes longer than three seconds to load.